This chocolate bundt cake is not your run-of-the-mill chocolate cake!

 Chocolate Bundt Cake

-- 3 Tbsp cocoa for dusting the bundt pan
+3 tablespoons cocoa for dusting the Bundt pan

-- 1 Tbsp powdered sugar for dusting the cake (optional)
+1 tablespoons powdered sugar for dusting the cake, optional

-Preheat oven to 275°F. Grease inside of a 2-quart bunt pan with a thin layer of butter.
+Preheat oven to 275°F. Grease inside of a 2-quart Bundt pan with a thin layer of butter.
 Sprinkle cocoa over the butter.
 Set aside.

 Place a metal bowl over a saucepan filled with an inch or two of water, make sure that the water is not touching the bottom of the metal bowl.
 Place the chocolate, butter, coffee, bourbon, and salt in the metal bowl.
 Heat the saucepan to a low simmer.
 (Basically you are creating a double boiler to gently melt the chocolate mixture.)

 Stir occasionally as the chocolate melts.
 Once the mixture is melted and smooth, remove the bowl from heat and let sit to cool for 15 minutes (you can chill in the refrigerator if you want to speed up this process.)